therealpyppy/jsGame/readme.md

 # JSGame
-## Essential just me remaking PyGame but in javascript
+## Essential just me remaking PyGame but in Javascript

 ## Classes